MicrosoftDocs/bi-shared-docs/docs/azure-analysis-services/analysis-services-datasource.md

 |XML table    |  Yes | No | <sup>[6](#tab1400b)</sup> |
 | | | |

-**Notes:**
+> [!NOTE]
-<a name="tab1400b">6</a> - Tabular 1400 and higher models only.
+> <a name="tab1400b">6</a> - Tabular 1400 and higher models only.
-<a name="sqlim">7</a> - When specified as a *provider* data source in tabular 1200 and higher models, specify Microsoft OLE DB Driver for SQL Server MSOLEDBSQL (recommended), SQL Server Native Client 11.0, or .NET Framework Data Provider for SQL Server.
+> <a name="sqlim">7</a> - When specified as a *provider* data source in tabular 1200 and higher models, specify Microsoft OLE DB Driver for SQL Server MSOLEDBSQL (recommended), SQL Server Native Client 11.0, or .NET Framework Data Provider for SQL Server.
-<a name="instgw">8</a> - If specifying MSOLEDBSQL as the data provider, it may be necessary to download and install the [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server) on the same computer as the On-premises data gateway.
+> <a name="instgw">8</a> - If specifying MSOLEDBSQL as the data provider, it may be necessary to download and install the [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server) on the same computer as the On-premises data gateway.
-<a name="oracle">9</a> - For tabular 1200 models, or as a *provider* data source in tabular 1400+ models, specify Oracle Data Provider for .NET.
+> <a name="oracle">9</a> - For tabular 1200 models, or as a *provider* data source in tabular 1400+ models, specify Oracle Data Provider for .NET.
 If specified as a structured data source, be sure to [enable Oracle managed provider](#enable-oracle-managed-provider).
-<a name="teradata">10</a> - For tabular 1200 models, or as a *provider* data source in tabular 1400+ models, specify Teradata Data Provider for .NET.
+> <a name="teradata">10</a> - For tabular 1200 models, or as a *provider* data source in tabular 1400+ models, specify Teradata Data Provider for .NET.
-<a name="filesSP">11</a> - Files in on-premises SharePoint aren't supported.
+> <a name="filesSP">11</a> - Files in on-premises SharePoint aren't supported.
-<a name="tds">12</a> - Azure Analysis Services doesn't support direct connections to the Dynamics 365 [Dataverse TDS endpoint](/power-apps/developer/data-platform/dataverse-sql-query).
+> <a name="tds">12</a> - Azure Analysis Services doesn't support direct connections to the Dynamics 365 [Dataverse TDS endpoint](/power-apps/developer/data-platform/dataverse-sql-query).
 When connecting to this data source from Azure Analysis Services, you must use an On-premises Data Gateway and refresh the tokens manually.
-<a name="mysql">13</a> - Azure Analysis Services doesn't support direct connections to MySQL databases.
+> <a name="mysql">13</a> - Azure Analysis Services doesn't support direct connections to MySQL databases.
 When connecting to this data source from Azure Analysis Services, you must use an On-premises Data Gateway and refresh the tokens manually.

 ## Understanding providers